-With this powerful tool in hand, the engagement team began the process of extracting and analyzing more than 100,000 Instagram chats sent by the customers.
+With this powerful tool in hand, the engagement team began the process of extracting and analysing more than 100,000 Instagram chats sent by the customers.
 The team immediately identified and flagged a number of key issues related to shipping, tracking, open payments, loyalty programs, and website challenges.
 Then, the issues were subsequently sorted across 34 different categories.

-The apparel company used insights from the analysis to enhance critical processes and improve inventory planning to ensure proper delivery, reduced costs and more personalized services for customers.
 Take this example of an email text message from a customer: "The leggings I ordered were damaged and had some torn snags on them."
-In this case, the module picked up the keyword "damaged" during its initial scan, prompting the message to be correctly labeled as a product-quality issue and then subsequently recategorized as a return-or-exchange issue so it could be routed to the appropriate department for a quick resolution.
+In this case, the module picked up the keyword "damaged" during its initial scan, prompting the message to be correctly labeled as a product-quality issue and then subsequently recategorised as a return-or-exchange issue so it could be routed to the appropriate department for a quick resolution.